emyrael/AIXelar/public/aixelar_kb/engagement_model.md

 # Engagement Model
-# AIXelar Engagement Model
+# Xelar Engagement Model

-This explains how AIXelar works with clients from first contact to delivery.
+This explains how Xelar works with clients from first contact to delivery.

 ---